 Kids can learn French through fun games and an immersive language approach with Pili Pop Francais.
 The short, 2-minute activities fit into any child’s schedule.
 They are designed to motivate kids to speak French on a daily basis.
 Subscribers also get new activities monthly.
 There are two free themes included with the app.

 Additional content is available through a subscription.
 A monthly plan is $9.99, a six-month plan is $39.99, and an annual subscription is $59.99.

 Story Starters offers a nearly limitless supply of stimulating prompts to set writing off on the right foot.
 Everyone from students of all ages to professional writers will benefit.
 There are 23 different types of activities, 50 detailed and intriguing photographic images, and more.
 Try your hand at making a Story Mountain, or take up the challenge of a 60 second story.
 There are also 80 different chapter titles and even more newspaper headlines to spark the imagination.

-The app costs ninety-nine cents, and is a sure-fire cure for writers block for almost anyone.
+The app is a sure-fire cure for writers block for almost anyone.